COVID-19 Coronavirus Patient Self-Assessment Tool

 Current Royal Oaks Medical Home and Wellness Clinic Patients

-Starting Monday, March 23, Royal Oaks Medical Home & Wellness Clinic will be converting all scheduled and new appointments at our Houston and Sugar Land area clinics to virtual visits.
+Starting Monday, March 23, Royal Oaks Medical Home & Wellness Clinic will be converting all scheduled and new appointments at Sugar Land area clinic to virtual visits.

 Our clinics will remain open.
 If your provider determines that an in-person appointment is required, we will schedule an office visit AFTER your virtual visit.